-August, 2011.
+August 2011.
 New York.
-The metropolis was attacked by heat wave and the temperature climbed to 120F.
+The metropolis was attacked by a heat wave and the temperature climbed to 120F.
 Madison Avenue was boiling and deserted.
 I was walking down the street I thought I almost fainted from heat stroke.
-There I arrived the Metropolitan Museum of Arts in the Central Park.
+There I arrived at the Metropolitan Museum of Arts in the Central Park.
 It is one of the most important and largest art museums in the world, where it would take you days, or even months to appreciate the precious exhibits one by one.

 The museum houses one of the largest classical art collections in the world, thanks to Gilded Age barons who brought them Europe for the edification of the city.
 More than some European great names in classical art like Botticelli (Italy), Rembrandt, Vermeer, van Gogh (Netherlands), Degas, Rodin (France), and Albrecht Dürer (Germany), the museum offers a lot of hidden treasures from all around the world and visitors might be pleasantly surprised.
-For example, the Temple of Dendur, a gift from Egypt; the Carroll and Milton Petrie Sculpture Court (where can host a banquet…!?); the Medieval Court, the original free standing building of the museum; the Beaux-Arts Bronze Lampposts and the Facade of the Branch Bank (originally in Wall Street) in the Charles Engelhard Court… and so much more!
+For example, the Temple of Dendur, a gift from Egypt; the Carroll and Milton Petrie Sculpture Court (where can host a banquet…!?); the Medieval Court, the original free-standing building of the museum; the Beaux-Arts Bronze Lampposts and the Facade of the Branch Bank (originally in Wall Street) in the Charles Engelhard Court… and so much more!

 Lately, the memory of walking in the Met came to mind… by 2 news.